Events (2026)

 Students will use investigative skills in the scientific study of disease, injury, health and disability in populations or groups of people.

-Teams will answer questions, solve problems and analyze data pertaining to microbes.
+Teams will answer questions, solve problems, and analyze data pertaining to classic, evolutionary, and molecular genetics.

 Remote Sensing